Stoyan83/Stoyan83/README.md

 # Hello there 👋
 ### :mortar_board: I have а degree in Pharmacy.
 ### :calendar: I Have been working for many years as а pharmacy manager.
-### :pill: However, I’ve come to realize that i prefer coding over selling drugs with prescription!
+### :pill: However, I’ve come to realize that I prefer coding over selling drugs with prescription!
 So here I am.
 ### 🌱 I am currently studying at SoftUni.
 ### :clipboard: <a  href = 'https://career.softserveinc.com/en-us/it-academy'> At the same time I am learning Ruby on Rails in SoftServ It Academy (Click here for more details)